abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/ruby-on-rails/baseline.md

 This role will be used by Rails to connect to the PostgreSQL database.

 ### Create a Rails App with PostgreSQL
+Creates a new Rails application configured to use PostgreSQL as its database.

 ```console
 rails new db_test_rubyapp -d postgresql